getsolus/solus-site.github.io/content/blog/2018-10-11-improving-community-engagement.md

 4. Implementation of the content posting backend (as well as a frontend) to enable team postings.
 5. Implementation of the News hub.
 6. Migration of some projects away from GitHub to Phabricator, introduce new project pages (and as a result, overhaul our "technologies" page).

-Other items such as an IRC replacement will happen only when a viable solution is presented.

 ### Suggestions